ejVasco/.dotfiles/arch-desktop-main/README.md

 | `.config` | directory of config files
 | `config.sh` | script that will apply configs
 ## Installing Arch Linux
+Before installing, should connect to internet using `iwctl`.
 The config for `archinstall` that I use:
 - Archinstall language (Default) : English
 - Locales (Default)